 Make of most cars there was Proton, a Malaysian carmaker, but most of them were what I’d ever seen before.
 I guessed that abandoned cars in Japan had been brought to Malaysia and just replaced brand tags into Proton.
 Seeing that such old cars can drive on the roads much worse than those in Japan, maybe cars can be useful much longer than we expect.

 That train was older and dirtier than the northbound train.
-Some of the tables were broken and the picture on the LCD screen was sometimes blurred.
-Because I was assigned a seat of a coach just behind the diesel locomotive, I was forced to inhale the exhaust it emitted and my throat was hurt by that.
+Some of the tables were broken, and the picture on the LCD screen was sometimes blurred.
+Because I was assigned a seat of a coach just behind the diesel locomotive, I was forced to inhale the exhaust it emitted, and that hurt my throat.

 At about 8:30 pm, the train arrived at Johor Bahru, stopping for a while for passport control by immigration officers coming onto the train.
 They checked each passenger’s passport, took away a disembarkation card of Malaysia, and signed with a red pen on a visas page of the passport.
 It meant that we departed Malaysia.
 An immigration office was in the station building.
 Passengers from JB were to have passport control in the office as well.